VirgilSecurity/virgil-crypto-c/docs/module.md

 internal: Component is visible only within library or a specific source file.

 project:
-    Defines project name that component belongs to.
+    Defines project name that component refers to.
 The project attribute is optional.

 library:
-    Defines libary name that component belongs to.
+    Defines library name that component refers to.
 The library attribute is optional.

 module: